-- 1) Herding actively moving livestock to keep them in an area or move them away from an area. - 2) Salt/Supplement using salt/supplement to concentrate cattle use in a specific area, encouraging livestock away from other areas within pastures. - 3) Temporary Fencing- placing temporary fencing around either treatment areas and areas that need to be rested (e.g. winterfat areas) - 4) Controlling water turning on and off wells/pipelines, temporarily fencing water. - 5) Stocking rate increase/decrease the number of livestock in a pasture and/or area. - 6) Timing grazing would be based on plant phenology within permit dates. - 7) Intensity depending on the objective the intensity (utilization levels) may be specified or livestock may be moved based on the condition of the animals. - 8) Duration the amount of time livestock are grazing within a pasture or area. - 9) Rest resting a pasture/area, providing additional rest, alternative feed (pasture or hay) for those pastures being rested.
+- 3) Temporary Fencing Placing temporary fencing around either treatment areas and areas that need to be rested (e.g. winterfat areas). - 4) Controlling water Turning on and off wells/pipelines, temporarily fencing water. - 5) Stocking rate Increase/decrease the number of livestock in a pasture and/or area. - 6) Timing Grazing would be based on plant phenology within permit dates. - 7) Intensity Depending on the objective, the intensity (utilization levels) may be specified or livestock may be moved based on the condition of the animals. - 8) Duration The amount of time livestock are grazing within a pasture or area. - 9) Rest Resting a pasture/area, providing alternative feed (pasture or hay) to livestock on private land in place of those pastures being rested.